How to get a Hungary residence permit by investing in property

 Family members.
 The investor can include the following members of their family in the application:

-• spouse or registered partner;
+- spouse or registered partner;

-• children under 18;
+- children under 18;

-According to the experience of Immigrant Invest’s specialists, the whole process of obtaining residency through real estate purchase in Hungary takes at least 5 months.
+According to the experience of Immigrant Invest’s experts, the process of obtaining a Hungary residence permit by investing in real estate funds takes at least 3 months.
 Below are the main stages investors must go through.

 Required documents for Hungarian residence permit application